 What happens if the arrangements don't work out for my child, or my circumstances change?
 Can I change back to the previous transport arrangement?

 Yes.
-You must give us 14 days notice to stop the payments into your bank account and to rearrange transport for your child/young person.
+You must give us 14 days' notice to stop the payments and to rearrange transport for your child/young person.